GojoKun02/Pharmacy_Management/README.md

   - View and manage all employee accounts
   - View all sales made by any user
 - **Employee Dashboard**:
-  - Restricted access (Only customer and sales modules)
+  - Restricted access (Sales and Add User feature not available.)
   - Track personal sales only

 ### 📅 Sorting & Filtering